 They are substances added to food and drink to give it a sweet taste without adding calories, or very few.
 Most are hundreds times sweeter than sugar, which means only a little is needed.

 We want there to be a wide range of delicious drink options and help those who are diabetic or looking to reduce their calorie intake.
-We sometimes use sweeteners in drinks that contain sugar, as well, to reduce their overall calorie content.
-And we often blend sweeteners to get the best results.
+Sweeteners are sometimes used in drinks that contain sugar, as well, to reduce their overall calorie content.
+These sweeteners are often blended to get the best results.

 Which sweeteners does

-The most commonly used sweeteners we use are aspartame, acesulfame-K, saccharin and stevia leaf extract.
-For instance, in Diet Coke, Coke Zero and Sprite Zero, we use a blend of acesulfame-K and aspartame.
-Stevia is extracted from the leaf of the stevia plant, and we use that in Sprite and
+The most commonly used sweeteners they use are aspartame, acesulfame-K, saccharin and stevia leaf extract.
+For instance, in Diet Coke and Coke Zero, they use a blend of acesulfame-K and aspartame.

 How do I know if a product contains sweeteners?

-We list all of the ingredients we use on our packaging and online – including sweeteners.
+Coca-Cola HBC lists all of the ingredients they use on the packaging and online – including sweeteners.
 By law, food and drink containing sweeteners must carry the words ‘with sweetener’ on the label.